shams-nahid/My-Docker-Study/01 Docker Essential/01 Docker 101.md

 - `Docker Server` check the `local image cache`.
 If it is not exist in the `local image cache` it goes to `Docker Hub` and download the `image`.
 - Finally the `Docker Server` run the `image` as `container` or `image instance`.
 - If we run the same command again and the `image` is already in the cache, It does not download it from the `Docker Hub`.

-### Why use Docker?

----

-While we try to run an existing code base, we often have to troubleshoot issues.
-This could be dependency issue, module installation problem or environment mis-match.

-Docker in its core is trying to fix this problem.
-Docker is trying to make it really easy and really straight-forward for anyone to run any code-base or software in any pc, desktop or even server.

-In a nutshell

-> Docker make it really easy to install and run software without worrying about setup and dependencies.